 Early Life

 David Alan Siegel was born in Chicago, Illinois, on May 3, 1935.
-His parents were Sadelle and Sid Siegel, a grocer.
-In 1945, the family moved to Miami, Florida, where David would grow up.
-He graduated from Miami Senior High School in 1953 and studied marketing and management at the University of Miami, though he did not complete his degree.
+He grew up in Florida.
+He graduated from Miami Senior High School in 1953.
+He studied marketing and management at the University of Miami but dropped out.
+His parents were Sid and Sadelle Siegel.

 Rise to Success